How Does eTools.ch Work?

 - The search parameters get translated for each data source individually.

-- All selected data sources are queried in parallel.
+- All selected data sources are queried simultaneously.

 - The returned results of every data source are transformed into a standardized